 1: Ensure conversion tracking is accurate

 As with most things related to digital marketing, data is the key to success.
-When talking about smart bidding strategies, accurate measurement of conversions and conversion value is fundamental.
+When talking about smart bidding strategies, accurate measurement of conversions and conversion value when using Google Analytics reporting tools is fundamental.
 As well as being accurate, conversion data needs to be consistent and reliable.

 Tracking issues can be common, especially for large websites with a lot of inventory, resulting in all sorts of inaccurate or unreliable data.
 Issues such as double counting, underreporting, not measuring the full funnel and failing to track secondary actions could all be harming the accuracy of data and therefore your campaigns.

 Scrutinize and troubleshoot tracking regularly to ensure it’s set up correctly.
 It is good practice to have this verified by devs who are responsible for the website, along with using tools such as the ‘Tag Assistant for Conversions’ Chrome extension and preview mode in Google Tag Manager.
 Performing test conversions is another smart way to ensure they are tracking properly.